 Also, her baby's foot is a completely different race than the rest of its body.
 Which is neither here nor there, but it's pretty weird, right?
 IDK much about babies.

 Cry-Baby #9: An unnamed police officer from the Piedmont Police Department.

 The incident: A three-year-old boy urinated in his mother's front yard.

 The appropriate response: Asking the boy to do it in the bathroom next time.

-The actual response: A passing police officer issued the boy's mother with a ticket for "public urination", and she must now pay a $2,500 fine.
+The actual response: A passing police officer issued the boy's mother a ticket for "public urination," and now she has to pay a $2,500 fine.

 The child, Dillan, was playing in his mother's front yard in Piedmont, Oklahoma.
 Dillan needed to pee, so he took down his pants and did it in on the spot.

 At this point, an officer from Piedmont Police Department pulled up, asked for the mother's license, and told her that he was going to issue her a ticket for "public urination."